terezaconst/terezaconst.github.io/_pages/about.md

 Research Interests
 ======
+Through modelling the processes that shape planets, such as atmospheric chemistry, volcanism, and weathering, I explore some key questions: <br>
-Using our limited observations of exoplanets or celestial bodies in our solar system, how much information can we extract about their geochemistry and possible habitability?
-Critically, how could we distinguish between abiotic and biotic processes?
-By modelling the planetary processes that shape these environments, such as atmospheres and surface-atmosphere interactions, I am working to elucidate the conditions on planets that allow life to emerge and be sustained.
+- Using our limited observations of exoplanets or celestial bodies in our solar system, how much information can we extract about their geochemistry and possible habitability? <br>
+- Critically, how could we distinguish between abiotic and biotic processes on distant worlds?

 Research Groups
 ======